joanna-401-advanced-javascript/lab-32-todo-refactor/README.md

 ### Setup
 #### `.env` requirements
 * `PORT` - Port Number
-* `MONGODB_URI` - URL to the running mongo instance/db

 #### Running the app
 * `npm start`
-* Endpoint: `/foo/bar/`
-  * Returns a JSON object with abc in it.
-* Endpoint: `/bing/zing/`
-  * Returns a JSON object with xyz in it.

 #### Tests
 * Unit tests: `npm run test`
 * Lint tests: `npm run lint`

 #### UML
-Link to an image of the UML for your application and response to events